apostrophecms/docs/docs/reference/modules/piece-type.md

 ### `perPage`

 In piece types, the `perPage` option, expressed as an integer, sets the number of pieces that will be returned in each "page" [during `GET` requests](/reference/api/pieces.md#get-api-v1-piece-name) that don't specify an `_id`.
+It also controls how many are displayed in the manager modal user interface.
 This value defaults to 10.

 #### Example